TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Training Details

 \section{Training Details}

 We adapt ResNet-20~\cite{he2016deep} as the base model architecture and Adam optimizer~\cite{kingma2014adam} in all of our experiments.

+\textbf{TRS training algorithm.} We show the one-epoch TRS training algorithm pseudo code in \Cref{algo:trs-training}.
+We apply the mini-batch training strategy and train the TRS ensemble for $M$ epochs ($M=120$ for MNIST and $M=200$ for CIFAR-10) in our experiments.
+To decide the $\delta$ within the local min-max procedure, we use the \textbf{Warm-up} strategy by linearly increasing the local $\ell_\infty$ ball's radius $\delta$ from small initial $\delta_0$ to the final $\delta_M$ along with the increasing of training epochs.

-\textbf{Baseline Training.} For ADP and GAL, we follow the exact training configuration mentioned in their paper in both MNIST and CIFAR-10 experiments.
-For DVERGE, we set the same feature distillation $\epsilon=0.07$ with step size as $0.007$ for CIFAR as they mentioned in their paper but set $\epsilon=0.5$ with step size as $0.05$ for MNIST since they didn't conduct any MNIST experiments in their paper.
+\textbf{Baseline training details.} For ADP and GAL, we follow the exact training configuration mentioned in their paper in both MNIST and CIFAR-10 experiments.
+For DVERGE, we set the same feature distillation $\epsilon=0.07$ with step size as $0.007$ for CIFAR-10 as they mentioned in their paper but set $\epsilon=0.5$ with step size as $0.05$ for MNIST since they did not conduct any MNIST experiments in their paper.
+We set training epochs as 120 for MNIST and 200 for CIFAR-10 and CIFAR-100 in baseline training.

-\textbf{TRS Training.} For MNIST, we set the initial learning rate $\alpha=0.001$ and train our TRS ensemble for 120 epochs by decaying the learning rate by $0.1$ at $40$-th and $80$-th epochs.
+\textbf{TRS training details.} For MNIST, we set the initial learning rate $\alpha=0.001$ and train our TRS ensemble for 120 epochs by decaying the learning rate by $0.1$ at $40$-th and $80$-th epochs.
 For CIFAR-10 and CIFAR-100 we set the initial learning rate $\alpha=0.001$ and train our TRS ensemble for 200 epochs by decaying the learning rate by $0.1$ at $100$-th and $150$-th epochs.
+For PGD Optimization within $\mathcal{L}_{\text{smooth}}$ approximation, we set step size $\tilde{\alpha} = \delta/3$ and the total number of steps $T$ as $6$ for both MNIST and CIFAR-10 experiments.
+We also leverage the ablation study about the convergence of PGD optimization w.r.t the robustness of TRS ensemble by varying $\tilde{\alpha}$ and $T$ in \ref{adx:sec-pgd-inner-convergence}.

+By configuring the default TRS ensemble training setting, we evaluated the average epoch training time for TRS and compared it to other baselines (ADP, GAL, DVERGE) on RTX 2080 single GPU device.
+Results are shown in \Cref{tab:average-time}.

+Our results show that though ADP, GAL require less training time, they can not achieve even comparable robustness with TRS as shown in our paper.
+Compared with DVERGE, TRS requires longer training time but maintains higher robustness under almost all attack scenarios.

-\section{Numerical results of Blackbox robustness evaluation}
+\section{Numerical Results of Blackbox Robustness Evaluation}

 Table~\ref{tab:adx-blackbox-mnist} and~\ref{tab:adx-blackbox-cifar10} show the detailed robust accuracy number of different ensembles against blackbox transfer attack with different perturbation scale $\epsilon$, which corresponds to the \Cref{fig:blackbox-curve}.
-As we can see, TRS ensemble shows its competitive robustness to DVERGE on small $\epsilon$ setting but much better stability of robustness on large $\epsilon$ setting even with the lowest benign accuracy on clean data.
+As we can see, TRS ensemble shows its competitive robustness to DVERGE on small $\epsilon$ setting but much better stability of robustness on large $\epsilon$ setting although it slightly sacrifices benign accuracy on clean data.